SWI-Prolog/swipl-devel/CMAKE.md

 ## Cross build

 Cross building for Windows using (Ubuntu)   linux.
 Use `README.mingw` to download  and  build  the  dependencies.
-Nex,  set  these  environment
+Next,  set  these  environment
 variables:

   - `MINGW64_ROOT` must point at the prefix where the dependencies